Sex and Desire During Menopause - Redesigning Intimacy for a Changing Body

 Changes in Libido

 Declining estrogen and testosterone affect libido.
 However, changes in desire vary greatly among individuals, and many women maintain their libido after menopause.
 Even when desire decreases, "responsive desire" (becoming aroused only after receiving stimulation) is often preserved.
-(Books on menopausal sexuality can deepen your understanding)
+Books on menopausal sexuality can deepen your understanding.

 Changes in Orgasm

 Weakening of the pelvic floor muscles may reduce orgasm intensity.
 However, Kegel exercises (pelvic floor training) can improve this in many cases.
+Practicing 3 sets per day of 10 contractions and relaxations for 3 months typically yields improvement.

 Concrete Solutions